Rotenone: Uses

+Use as piscicide in fisheries management

-Rotenone is used as a pesticide, insecticide, and as a nonselective piscicide (fish killer).
-Rotenone has historically been used by indigenous peoples to catch fish.
-Typically, rotenone-containing plants in the legume family, Fabaceae, are crushed and introduced into a body of water, and as rotenone interferes with cellular respiration, the affected fish rise to the surface in an attempt to gulp air, where they are more easily caught.
+Rotenone is used as a nonselective piscicide (fish killer).
+Rotenone has historically been used by Indigenous peoples to catch fish.
+Typically, rotenone-containing plants in the legume family, Fabaceae, are crushed and introduced into a body of water, and as rotenone interferes with cellular respiration, the affected fish rise to the surface, where they are more easily caught.

 In modern times it is frequently used as a tool to remove alien fish species, as it has a relatively short half-life (days) and is gone from rivers in the course of days and from lakes within a few months, depending on (seasonal) stirring, organic content, availability of sunlight and temperature.
-Rotenone has been used by government agencies to kill fish in rivers and lakes in the United States since 1952, Canada and Norway since 1980s.
-It is less frequently used in EU countries due to strict regulations, but has seen some use in some selected countries such as the UK (Topmouth gudgeon), Sweden (pike and pumpkinseed), Spain (Topmouth gudgeon, Gambusia) and Hungary (Prussian carp).
+Rotenone has been used by government agencies to kill fish in rivers and lakes in the United States since 1952, and in Canada and Norway since the 1980s.
+It is less frequently used in EU countries, due to strict regulations, but has seen some use in selected countries such as the UK (Topmouth gudgeon), Sweden (Pike, marsh frog, goldfish and pumpkinseed), Spain (Topmouth gudgeon, Gambusia) and Hungary (Prussian carp).

+Rotenone has also seen some use in other field studies in the marine environment needing only small quantities.
+Small-scale sampling with rotenone is used by fish researchers studying the biodiversity of marine fishes to collect cryptic, or hidden, fishes, which represent an important component of shoreline fish communities, since it has only minor, local and transient environmental side effects.

+Rotenone degradation and ecosystem impact

+Rotenone primarily affects gilled organisms such as fish and aquatic invertebrates.
+Terrestrial animals such as birds, mammals, and amphibians (except tadpoles/larvae) are much less affected by rotenone.
+When applied in freshwater systems, the treatment dose kills the target fish and usually other gilled species like tadpoles and zooplankton are affected, depending on dosage.
+However, timing treatments in the fall or winter, when many species are less active, can reduce these impacts.
+Some taxa may also recover through natural life cycles, such as resting eggs.
+Its use is more benign for the environment (as compared to drying ponds, or using other piscicides), and studies show that most ecosystems naturally recover within one or two years after rotenone application- with aquatic invertebrates repopulating affected areas, thus restoring initial local biodiversity to its status prior to the introduction of the invasive species.

 Rotenone decays through metabolites and its final product is reduced to water and carbon dioxide.
-Furthermore, its use is more benign for the environment (as compared to other piscicides) as most species is seen to recolonize aquatic systems within weeks to a year after application.
-Thus, it has also seen some use in other field studies in the marine environment needing only small quantities.
-Small-scale sampling with rotenone is used by fish researchers studying the biodiversity of marine fishes to collect cryptic, or hidden, fishes, which represent an important component of shoreline fish communities, since it has only minor and transient environmental side effects.

-It is commercialized as cubé, tuba, or derris, in single preparation or in synergistic combination with other insecticides.
-In the United States and Canada, all uses of rotenone except as a piscicide are being phased out.
-It is currently banned in the United States for any use in organic farming.
-In the UK, rotenone insecticides (sold under the trade name Derris) were banned for sale in 2009.
+It oxidizes to rotenolone, which is about an order of magnitude less toxic than rotenone.
+In water, the rate of decomposition depends upon several factors, including temperature, pH, water hardness and sunlight.
+The half-life of rotenone in a pond of 1.1 mean depth ranged from half a day at 24 °C to 3.5 days at 0 °C, but in deeper oligotrophic systems (thus less degradation due to sunlight and organic content) the half-life may be considerably longer.